Bug report #1752

 - If the font selected previously was not working (displays as Helvetica), the native Mac font dialog is shown.

-#17 Updated by William Kyngesburye about 10 years ago
+#17 Updated by William Kyngesburye over 10 years ago

 Looking into this some more, checking things I should have...
 There is a Qt bug for 4.6.3 for the problem where it sometimes ignores DontUseNativeDialog.
 Fixed in 4.7.1.